_______________________

 landmarks in Manhattan

-The "most conspicuous person on the planet": Mark Twain on Fifth Avenue, seen here with his daughter Clara Clemens, and very obviously enjoying the attention of their fellow pedestrians.
+He claimed to be (and probably was) the "most conspicuous person on the planet": Mark Twain on Fifth Avenue with his daughter Clara Clemens, clearly enjoying the attention of their fellow New Yorkers.

-“Mark Twain’s New York” is a unique 90-minute walking tour, led by writer and Mark Twain expert Peter Salwen.
+“Mark Twain’s New York” is a unique 90-minute walking tour, created and led since 1985 by writer and Mark Twain expert Peter Salwen.
 It starts in Lower Manhattan, where Twain published his first book and met his future wife in 1867, and ends with a look at the Greenwich Village homes he occupied in the early 1900s.
 In between you'll visit over a dozen other places where Mark Twain lived, visited, did business and generally made himself, in his own words, “the most conspicuous person on the planet.”

 917-620-5371 mtny@salwen.com

-2013 tour dates:
+Remaining 2017 tour dates:

 500 Broadway (between Spring & Broome Streets)